zolantris/ValheimMods/src/ValheimRAFT/README.md

 - Alternative approaches for this could be doing a detection if the game object is attached to a parent object and calculating coordinates of the items **after** all object positions have been fetched.

+Noting that Planbuild does not register well with harmony so searching for it is not possible (from what I saw).
+There is a path resolution and a config flag to enable coordinate fixes.
+Disable the config value `fixPlanBuildPositionIssues` and it should not longer cause errors for not having PlanBuild installed.

 ## Contributing

 1. Please fork the codebase and make a pull request via your fork branch.
 2. Changes need to be feature based IE keep the changes minimal and single focused.
 Larger changes are welcome, but they have higher chance of breaking other things and are harder to maintain.
+3. If you want to directly get involved.
+Reach out on discord.

 ## Support Open Source